Peer Learning Collaboratives

 ACH Learning Collaboratives

-Advocates for Community Health (ACH) Learning Collaboratives (LC) are an educational approach using fresh ideas, inventive thinking, and actions to enhance learning by working together with other health center leaders and experts in the field.
+ACH’s Learning Collaboratives (LC) are an educational approach using fresh ideas, inventive thinking, and actions to enhance learning by working together with other health center leaders and experts in the field.
 Through these collaboratives, ACH unites various disciplines to address the pressing issues facing health centers today, and as community health challenges shift and develop, so do the topics.
 LCs are an opportunity for ACH’s health center leaders to directly tackle health care challenges and equip themselves with tangible knowledge to enact real change.

 What to Expect